naturalblaze/lab-setup-ubuntu-kvm/README.md

 ## Description

 I wanted to create a lab environment where I could easily deploy and destroy virtualized technologies using IaC tools for learning, testing, and development purposes.
-I have a MiniPC I used for a headless base server running Ubuntu 24.04 Server with KVM, QEMU, and Libvirt to support virtualization.
-You could use many different Linux distributions or even desktop flavors, but we are going to focus on Linux.
+I used a MiniPC I used for a headless Linux base server running Ubuntu 24.04 Server with KVM, QEMU, and Libvirt to support virtualization.
+You could use different OS', different Linux distributions,  or even desktop for your virtualization server, but we are going to focus on Linux.

 ### [Next Project - Server Setup](./Server_Setup.md)